bestkb/Environmental-Migration-ABM-Public/ODD/ODD.md

-Currently, the model is initialized with a number of ticks for the model to run, number of individual agents, number of household agents, a decision method to be used, and a migration utility.
-Agent (household and individual) traits can be randomly initialized based on a parameterization from BEMS data.
+Currently, the model is initialized with a number of ticks for the model to run, number of individual agents, number of household agents, a decision method to be used, a migration utility, a migration threshold, a scale of community environmental impact, an agricultural factor, and the number of non-agricultural jobs available initially in the community.
+Agent (household and individual) traits can be randomly initialized based on a parameterization from existing data.

 ## Input data